QCD vacuum and baryon masses: Baryon mass

 \section{Baryon mass}

-To show how our suggestion works in practice, we consider the effects of the Copenhagen vacuum on the baryon mass.

-In a usual (chiral) constituent quark model, with a confining potential we solve the Schr\"odinger equation or Dirac equation or Faddeev equation to describe the properties of the hadrons.
+In a usual (chiral) constituent quark model, with a confining potential, we solve the Schr\"odinger equation or Dirac equation or Faddeev equation to describe the properties of the hadrons.
 It is widely recognized that the constituent quark mass contributes dominantly to the ground-state baryon mass.
-However, there exist some other contributions from pions (Goldstone bosons) or perturbative gluons.
-In the present work, the confinement is imposed by the background gluon fields (Copenhagen vacuum).
-Since the main goal of this work is to show how the QCD vacuum represented by the background gluon fields appears in physical quantities such as the baryon mass, we assume that the ground-state baryon mass is approximately the sum of three constituent quark masses (or ground state energies of three quarks).
-We then solve the equation of motion for the quarks in the presence of the constant chromomagnetic field considering the fact that the vacuum expectation value of the constant chromomagnetic field is zero everywhere in the Copenhagen vacuum~\cite{Nielsen:1979xu, Ambjorn:1979xi}.
+Since the main goal of this work is to show how the QCD vacuum represented by the background gluon fields appears in physical quantities such as the baryon mass, we assume that the ground-state baryon mass is approximately the sum of three constituent quark masses (or the ground state energies of three quarks).
+As stated in the previous sections, the Copenhagen picture provides a center vortex scenario for confinement.
+Therefore, we assume that the constituent quarks are confined in the Copenhagen vacuum.
+We then solve the equation of motion for the quarks in the presence of the constant chromomagnetic field, considering the fact that the vacuum expectation value of the constant chromomagnetic field is zero everywhere in the Copenhagen picture of the QCD vacuum~\cite{Nielsen:1979xu, Ambjorn:1979xi}.

-Now, we solve the Dirac equation with the constant chromomagnetic field, taking into account the fact that at each point one has rotational invariance in the Copenhagen vacuum.
+Now, we solve the Dirac equation for the constituent quark with the constant chromomagnetic field, taking into account the fact that at each point one has rotational invariance.
 To fulfill this, we need to solve the Dirac equation with the constant chromomagnetic field $\vec H= H \hat{u}_{\parallel}$, where $\hat{u}_{\parallel}$ is defined in Eq.~(\ref{u para}), and take the average over $\theta$ and $\phi$.

-We remark here that there have been an enormous number of works that solves the Dirac equations in a constant field, see~Ref.\cite{Miransky:2015ava} for a recent review.
-Therefore, we do not present how to solve the Dirac equation in our case.
+We remark here that there have been an enormous number of works that solves the Dirac equations in a constant field without considering the angle dependence, see Ref.~\cite{Miransky:2015ava} for a recent review.
+We sketch briefly how to solve the Dirac equation in our case with the explicit $\theta$ and $\phi$ dependence.
+After using